 There are also many isolated landmarks and recommended places worth visiting.
 The Space Needle is a symbol of Seattle and features in many TV shows and movies.
 You can enjoy a meal while enjoying the city from above.
 The Spheres, part of Amazon’s headquarters, is an indoor garden also open to the public.
 Unfortunately, we arrived too late, so it was closed.
 Seattle is also home to Boeing, and the Museum of Flight offers an extensive exploration of aviation history.
 It’s a bit far from the city, which is why we didn’t visit, but it’s accessible via fast trains and buses.

 I wouldn’t say I definitely love the city because we accidentally walked through a shady area that made me feel quite frightened.
-However, there are nice places to visit and good restaurants where you can find satisfaction for sure.
+However, there are nice places to visit and good restaurants where you can find great food for sure.
+The more time I’ve spent in Seattle, the more I’ve appreciated what it has to offer – especially the food and those unexpected discoveries like Bainbridge Island.